MichaelaMackova/Theses-Checker/README.md

 + overflow check doesn't work for two-sided papers (padding on odd pages is different than padding on even pages)
 + some files (when user leaves mid request?) stay in `static` folder
 + when error is thrown during file processing, files stay in `files` folder
-+ in some cases chapter titles are not recognized
++ in some cases chapter titles are not recognized (possible fix - by getting toc from document)